In this article:

 Hydrodistillation of rose petals enables you to extract the most purified and concentrated forms of various plant compounds, and rose water is one such by-product.

-A lot of cosmetic products contain rose water, but the hydrosol is no less than a cosmetic product itself.
-It is replete with anthocyanins, polyphenols, and flavonoids, all of which exude strong antioxidant properties that help fight free radical damage and help curb skin inflammation.
+- A lot of cosmetic products contain rose water, but the hydrosol is no less than a cosmetic product itself.
+It is replete with anthocyanins, polyphenols, and flavonoids, all of which exude strong antioxidant properties that help fight free radical damage and curb skin inflammation, two of the most common culprits behind skin problems.
+(2)

-Unlike regular perfumes or sprays, rose water is free of alcohol and other harsh chemicals that normally irritate your skin.
-By contrast, the topical application of rose water is known to cool and soothe the skin.
+- Unlike regular perfumes or sprays, rose water is free of alcohol and other harsh chemicals that normally irritate your skin.
+Thus, you can safely reapply it multiple times even if you have sensitive skin without worrying about the adverse reactions associated with regular sprays and deodorants.

-However, one cannot deny the sensory appeal of its fragrance, which is both stimulating and relaxing at the same time.
-It helps enliven your dull spirits by adding a zing of freshness and helps calm your mind at the same time.
-Thus, rose water also makes for revitalizing bath oil.
+- One cannot deny the sensory appeal of this fragrance, which is both stimulating and relaxing.
+It helps enliven your dull spirits by adding a zing of freshness and also helps calm your mind.
+Thus, rose water also makes for a revitalizing bath oil.
 (3)

 To rule out any adverse skin or respiratory reactions, it is recommended that you patch test the product on the underside of your arm before using it anywhere else on your body, especially on your face.
 Those with an overactive sense of smell should also do this to see if they can tolerate the rosy aroma.